camunda/camunda-docs/docs/components/concepts/outbound-connectors-job-workers.md

 It depends on your use case.

-- You need access to low-level API in Camunda Platform 8 to perform a very specific task?
+- Need access to a low-level API in Camunda Platform 8 to perform a very specific task?
 You are better off with job workers.
-- You want to write your worker logic in something else than Java?
+- Want to write your worker logic in something other than Java?
 Job workers are your way to move forward.
-- You want to create worker logic that is easily reusable in any environment?
+- Want to create worker logic that is reusable in any environment?
 Write a Connector.
-- You want to focus on your worker's logic and have no need for using low-level Camunda Platform 8 API?
+- Want to focus on your worker's logic and have no need for using low-level Camunda Platform 8 API?
 Write a Connector.
-- You want to provide a standardized modeling experience alongside your runtime behavior?
+- Want to provide a standardized modeling experience alongside your runtime behavior?
 Write a Connector.

 ## Learn more